Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Point estimation of random mixing measures

 \section{Point estimation of random mixing measures}

-In this section, we present a new approach for obtaining a point estimate of random mixing measures.
-As discussed, without loss of generality we consider the following Bayesian nonparametric (BNP) mixture model as an example: $ Y_1, \ldots, Y_n \iid F, \quad F = f * G, \quad G \sim p(G), $ where $f$ is a kernel and $p(G)$ denotes a prior on the random mixing measure $G$.
+We present a new approach for obtaining a point estimate of random mixing measures.
+Without loss of generality we consider the {setting of inference under} following BNP mixture model: $ Y_1, \ldots, Y_n \iid F, \quad F = f * G, \quad G \sim p(G), $ where $f$ is a kernel and $p(G)$ denotes a prior on the random mixing measure $G$.
 Our objective is to report a point estimate $\Gh$.
 The point estimate can then be used for any downstream data analysis.
 We first define the problem in Section~\ref{subsec:problem_setup} and then discuss current options for optimal transport distances that can be used as the loss function in Section~\ref{subsec:otdistances}.